List of birds of Pennsylvania

 This list of birds of Pennsylvania includes species documented in the U.S. state of Pennsylvania and accepted by the Pennsylvania Ornithological Records Committee (PORC).
-As of May 2021, there were 439 species on the official list.
-Of them, 80 are classified as accidental, 59 are classed as casual, six have been introduced to North America, two are known to be extinct and another might be, and two have been extirpated.
-An additional nine species are classed as provisional and are also classed as accidental.
+As of January 2026, there were 447 species on the official list.
+Of them, 89 are classified as accidental, 60 are classed as casual, six have been introduced to North America, two are known to be extinct one is probably extinct, and four have been extirpated.
+An additional ten species are classed as provisional and are also classed as accidental.
 Additional accidental species have been added from another source.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in Pennsylvania as permanent residents, summer or winter visitors, or migrants.
 These tags are used to annotate some species: